Indonesia Corporate Tax

 Corporate Tax in Indonesia

-Corporate tax in Indonesia is charged at a flat rate of 25%.
-However, the obligations and regulations vary depending on the tax residency of the company.
+Corporate tax in Indonesia is charged at a standard flat rate of 25%.
+However, the specific obligations and regulations differ based on whether a company is classified as a resident or non-resident entity.

 Check Your Tax Payable using our free tool!